Youth, Employment and Migration

 There are more young people in the world today than ever before, 1.3 billion of them living in developing countries.

-We are supporting 14 joint programmes in this area with an allocation of US$80 million.
-These efforts contribute to reaching the MDG target of achieving full and productive employment and decent work for all, including women and young people.
+These programmes worked to achieve MDG 1, eradicating extreme poverty and hunger, by promoting full and productive employment and decent work for all, including women and young people.

 Analysis of key findings and achievements